How To Deal With An Insolvent CompanyJanuary 2, 2020

 The insolvency practitioner will recommend a CVL when the company is insolvent, and the director doesn’t want to continue the business.

 The liquidator will be appointed to take over the business.
 They will realise any assets, distribute any remaining funds and close down the company’s affairs, allowing the director to walk away from the company.

-If you’re facing the prospect of an insolvent company, you don’t have to struggle alone.
+If you’re concerned about how to deal with an insolvent company, you don’t have to struggle alone.